-Challenges are aimed at developing digital health solutions in 3 months.
-Teams are formed, mentored and supported thorugh the journey of creating a product.
+A challenges is an innovation competition aimed at developing digital health solutions in a few months.
+Teams are formed, mentored and supported through the journey of creating a product.

-Below is Barts X Medicine, a 3-month challenge and the fist digital health course for medical students in UK.
+Below is Barts X Medicine, a 3-month challenge we run, and the fist digital health course for medical students in UK.

 Barts X Medicine